alibenra/Climate-and-Debt/README.md

 # Climate Resilience in Sovereign Debt: Simulation Package

-**Authors**: Ali Benramdane
+**Authors**: Ali Benramdane \
-**Project**: Master's Thesis, Sciences Po, 2025
+**Project**: Master's Thesis, Sciences Po, 2025  \
 **Supervisor**: Stéphane Guibaud

 ## Overview

-This repository contains the full Julia-based simulation framework for the thesis *"Bringing Climate Resilience into Sovereign Debt"*.
+This repository contains the full Julia-based simulation framework for the Master's thesis *"Bringing Climate Resilience into Sovereign Debt"*.

 All simulations and outputs (Typst format) are reproducible through the Julia scripts provided in this repository.